paulkania/Misc/Precipated_Projects/bstreambot/ReadME.txt

+This Bot is dead simple.
+It retweets the most active original content (no replies or retweets) from members of the blockstream team.
+I also use it as a personal account (if you notice some activity that isn't inline with the above).

 Things I've done for the first time.

 pickle - To save state externally (specifically the state of the id's of the most recent tweets of each user I'm following.